Broomfield Apartments — The Premium Corridor Between Denver and Boulder

 Building Styles and What to Expect

 Garden-style communities — More spacious floorplans with attached garages, private patios, and a residential feel.
-Popular with families.
+Popular for spacious layouts.

 Townhome-style rentals — Multi-level units with garage parking and fenced yards.
 The closest rental experience to owning a home.